elaq/krakow-sightseeing/warsaw.md

 ## [City Centre](https://en.wikipedia.org/wiki/Śródmieście,_Warsaw)

 * many people say it's concrete and ugly and probably they are right.
-I think it has improved recently though, with new skyscrapers and old building renovations it looks ok.
+I think it has improved recently though, with new skyscrapers and renovation of old buildings it looks ok.

 * [Pałac Kultury i Nauki](https://en.wikipedia.org/wiki/Palace_of_Culture_and_Science) - there are few people saying it should be demolished as it is a gift from Joseph Stalin.
 It became a "symbol" of Warsaw though and most people cannot imagine the city without it.